ENCCS/openmp-gpu/content/target.rst

 .. _device_execution_model:

 Device execution model
 ----------------------

 The execution on the device is host-centric

-  1.the host creates the data environments on the device(s) 2.the host maps data to the device data environment, which is data movement to the device 3.the host offloads OpenMP target regions to the target device to be  executed 4.the host transfers data from the device to the host 5.The host destroys the data environment on the device.
+1.the host creates the data environments on the device(s)

+2.the host maps data to the device data environment, which is data movement to the device

+3.the host offloads OpenMP target regions to the target device to be  executed

+4.the host transfers data from the device to the host

+5.the host destroys the data environment on the device